lyne-design-system/lyne/docs/VISION.md

 The *[Lyne Design System](./TERMINOLOGY.md#lyne)* not only enables an optimized collaboration and integration workflow between the [Design System Core Team](./TERMINOLOGY.md#design-system-core-team) and consumers of *[Lyne Design System](./TERMINOLOGY.md#lyne)* but also accelerates the creation and development process (time to market) in a sustainable, maintainable, and long term committed fashion.

 ## *Lyne*'s advantages and the resulting (→) chances
-- One language / terminology →
+- One language/terminology →
     - Better understanding
     - Clearer communication
     - Cross-company design language
     - Reducing the knowledge gap
     - Iterating faster
-- Single source of truth (SSoT) →
+- Single Source of Truth (SSoT) →
     - Central knowledge collection
     - Easy on-boarding
     - Empowerment